gechtech/Group31/README.md

 ```bash
 pnpm dev
 ```
-This will start the app on:
+This will start the web app on:

 http://localhost:3000